 To obtain a business licence and market a property as tourist accommodation, the property’s zoning must list tourist accommodation or temporary accommodation as a permitted use.
 Properties with residential zoning may not be marketed as available to tourists, for any length of time.

-You can use the RMOW’s online GIS mapping system to determine your property's zoning or land use contract (LUC).
+You can use the RMOW’s online GIS mapping system to determine your property’s zoning.

 - Enter a property address or place the cursor over the property on the GIS map.

 - When a zoning category is displayed, click on the link to take you directly to that zone in the Zoning and Parking Bylaw No. 303, 2015.
 You can then review the “Permitted Uses” to determine if temporary tourist accommodation is allowed in the zone.
 A zone must include in its “Permitted Uses” section the defined term “tourist accommodation” or a specific clause of permission for a building or dwelling unit to be used for temporary lodging by visitors.
 See the “Zoning Bylaw Definitions” section below for more information.

 The RMOW’s online GIS mapping system also provides a layer that shows zones with tourist accommodation permitted uses.
 This layer can be activated by selecting “Zoned for Nightly Rental” under “Property”.
 Please note that this layer is a guide and you still need to check the applicable zoning for the specifics of the permitted tourist accommodation use.

 It is also necessary to give consideration to registered covenants that may affect a property.
 Development, rental pool and other covenants may place restrictions and obligations on property use.
 These are registered on the title of the property.

 In general, there are two main types of rental pool covenants: Phase 1 and Phase 2 covenants.